-To start with, if you’ve struggled with weight loss in the past or found that the process makes you anxious, skip this section all-together or talk with your doctor before trying any of the suggestions below.
+To start with, if you’ve struggled with weight loss or found that the process makes you anxious, skip this section altogether or talk with your doctor before trying any of the suggestions below.

 Secondly, most cyclists lose weight by simply riding consistently.
 If you’re new to training, channel your focus toward the bike and save targeted weight loss for a later time.

-If you’re ready to get leaner, begin by shifting your focus from “weight loss” to improved body composition .
+If you’re ready to get leaner, shift your focus from “weight loss” to improved body composition .

 Body Composition, What It Is

 A measure of your body composition considers two components: fat mass and fat-free mass.
-Fat mass is the percentage of total fat in your body, while fat-free mass is comprised of “bone, muscle, organs, and connective tissue” .
+Fat mass is the percentage of total fat in your body, while fat-free mass comprises “bone, muscle, organs, and connective tissue” .

-A “good” body fat percentage is around 12-23% for men and 17-26% for women.
+A “good” (as defined by the American College of Sports Medicine) body fat percentage is around 12-23% for men and 17-26% for women.
 This range covers an age spectrum between 20 to 79 years old .

-The definition for “optimal” body composition begins to narrow the higher your level of competition.
+The definition of “optimal” body composition (as defined by world-class performers) begins to narrow the higher your level of competition.

-For competitive cyclists, the optimal body fat range is around 5-11% for men and 8-15% for women .
+The optimal body fat range for world-class cyclists is around 5-11% for men and 8-15% for women .

 Step 1: Understand Your Body Fat %